menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Benton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Benton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Benton is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Benton who work in computer science and math (25.96%), sales jobs (14.89%), and personal care services (11.49%).

 Also of interest is that Benton has more people living here who work in computers and math than 95% of the places in the US.